zeus-fyi/zeus/README.md

 ### How do I setup validators?

-You can use our automation setup to setup your own validators in 1 click, or step by step using the config value.
+You can use our automation app to setup your own validators in 1 click, or step by step using the config value.
 Here's our tutorial on Medium

 https://medium.com/@alex_16579/how-to-setup-serverless-ethereum-validators-on-zeus-17f4af917259